-How Do I Know if I have Coccydynia?
+How Do I Know if I Have Coccydynia?

-The most common symptom associated with coccydynia is pain in the coccyx or tailbone region of the spine that worsens with constipation and can be relieved with a bowel movement.
+The most common symptom associated with coccydynia is a pain in the coccyx or tailbone region of the spine that worsens with constipation and can be relieved with a bowel movement.

 Do you have any of these symptoms and think you may be suffering from coccydynia?
 We have a quick and easy tool to help gather some information from you to help us determine what your problem is and get you on the road to recovery.

-Early stage coccydynia treatment includes sitting on a special pillow with a cutout at the rear of it directly under the coccyx, increased fiber, and stool softeners to ease pain during bowel movements. if the condition progresses, anti-inflammatory medications and pain relieving drugs may be added to therapy.
+Early-stage coccydynia treatment includes sitting on a special pillow with a cutout at the rear of it directly under the coccyx, increased fiber, and stool softeners to ease pain during bowel movements. if the condition progresses, anti-inflammatory medications and pain-relieving drugs may be added to therapy.
 Only once conservative treatments have been exhausted should surgery be considered.

-The real question is “what treatment is best to treat your coccydynia?”.
+The real question is: What treatment is best to treat your coccydynia?
 Use our Treatment Match tool to quickly get started in finding the right treatment for you.